 The other day I decided to take a look at the “freshness” date on my pumpkin pie spice… Let’s just say that it probably hasn’t been fresh for quite some time.
 I swear I just bought that spice yesterday, but that’s not really possible unless yesterday was 2010.
 So, instead of buying a whole knew bottle that would live in the back of my pantry for the next three years, I decided to whip up my own batch of Homemade Pumpkin Pie Spice.

 The recipe below makes about a half cup of pumpkin pie spice, which you can keep in a sealed tight container for about a year.
-Or, if you want to make a smaller quantity, just adjust the number in the “servings” box below and all the ingredients will automatically adjust, or just follow an approximate ratio of 8:2:2:2:1 (cinnamon, ginger, allspice, nutmeg, clove).
+To make a smaller quantity, just adjust the number in the “servings” box below and all the ingredients will automatically adjust, or just follow an approximate ratio of 8:2:2:2:1 (cinnamon, ginger, allspice, nutmeg, clove).

 Homemade Pumpkin Pie Spice

 - 3 tsp ground nutmeg ($0.30)

 - 1 tsp ground cloves ($0.10)

 - Stir together all of the spices in a bowl until well combined.
 Store in an air-tight container away from direct sunlight for up to one year.

 The equipment section above contains affiliate links to products we use and love.
 As an Amazon Associate I earn from qualifying purchases.